i2p/i2p.plugins.zzzot/README.txt

 This is a very simple in-memory open tracker, wrapped into an I2P plugin.

-The plugin starts a new http serer tunnel, eepsite, and Jetty server running at port 7662.
+The plugin starts a new http server tunnel, eepsite, and Jetty server running at port 7662.
 The tracker status is available at http://127.0.0.1:7662/tracker/ .
 If other files are desired on the eepsite, they can be added at eepsite/docroot .